bowenSteve/Toy-problem/README.md

 - Visual Studio Code (VS Code) (or any other source code editor).
 You can download it from [here](https://code.visualstudio.com/download).
 - Node.js: A JavaScript runtime.
 You can download it from [here](https://nodejs.org/en/download).
 - Google Chrome Browser: Required for running the code.
 You can download it from [here](https://www.google.com/chrome/)
+ ### To run the code:
+- Open the project using VS Code or the code editor you are using
+- Open each file(.js files), copy the code and paste it on the chrome developer tools console
+- press ENTER to execute the code and pass the inputs to the prompt Window.

 ## Contributing
 We welcome pull requests.
 If you're considering significant changes, kindly begin by opening an issue to initiate a discussion regarding your proposed alterations.
 Additionally, ensure that any relevant tests are updated accordingly.